kaumina/terraform-eks-rail-helm/README.md

 ## Procedure
 Here, I have used local tfstate as the backend due to demonstration.

-1. Configure aws cli with your AWS Access Key ID and AWS Secret Access Key.
+1. Configure AWS CLI with your AWS Access Key ID and AWS Secret Access Key.
 This is to avoid store your credentials in Terraform files.
    ```
    aws configure
    ```